Housing and Residence Life

 University Residence Halls feature:

 - Academic programs that enhance the student residential experience.
 Within the halls, you'll find academic advising, tutoring services, writing instruction, study rooms, classrooms, and wireless access points.

-- Residential Learning Communities – eight learning communities that give you the chance to live and learn with other students who share your interests.
+- Residential Learning Communities – ten learning communities that give you the chance to live and learn with other students who share your interests.
 These communities provide a more seamless experience that blends residential and academic life on campus.

 University Housing Contracts

-University Housing now uses an online system for housing contracts, and information will be sent to the email account that admitted students have on file with the university.
-Detailed information for prospective residents is available on the recently redesigned University Housing website.
+University Housing uses an online system for housing contracts, and information will be sent to the email account that admitted students have on file with the university.
+Detailed information for prospective residents is available on the University Housing website.
 Students and their families will still receive a small booklet about the residence halls as a prompt to learn more online, and this booklet will also be available to campus visitors.